 Ryan Means – President.
 He holds a B.S. in zoology and a M.S. degree in Wildlife Ecology and Conservation, both from the University of Florida.
 Ryan’s professional interests have always been within the longleaf pine ecosystem–notably working to save imperiled amphibians and plants, and guiding human beings into this rich environment for education and rejuvenation.
-Ryan is the principal investigator of a study entitled: “A Conservation Strategy for the Imperiled Striped Newt.”
-This study is a unique salamander conservation effort that includes may partners united in a common goal to investigate cause of decline, develop effective conservation strategies, and repatriate an extirpated species back into its former geographic stronghold and move it away from the brink of extinction.
+Ryan is the founder and principal investigator of the striped newt repatriation project in the Apalachicola National Forest, FL.
+This is a unique salamander conservation effort that includes many partners united in a common goal to repatriate an extirpated species back into its former geographic stronghold and move it away from the brink of extinction.
 Ryan’s CV for more information.

 Rebecca Means – Director.
 Rebecca has a B.S. degree in both Wildlife Ecology and in Biology from Virginia Tech and an M.S. degree in Forestry from Texas A&M. She began working with CPI in August of 2001.
 Since that time she has been the principle or co-principle investigator on seven projects relating to ephemeral wetlands, amphibians, and science education.
 Her current focus is on a program she developed entitled Building Communities that Conserve Wetlands.
 This program combines experiential learning and citizen science research to conserve the biodiversity of temporary wetlands of Northern Florida.
 She also is co-investigator on the striped newt repatriation project.
 See Rebecca’s CV for more information.